This article discusses how integrating artificial intelligence in fintech apps can improve your business outcomes.

 Banks and financial firms have massive data, and they create reports out of it after detailed data analysis.
 Creating these reports requires an in-depth analysis of data, therefore, it takes time.
 Companies need such reports repeatedly, even though the input data sets could be different.

-Quill uses analytics to derive insights from the financial data, subsequently, it uses NLG to create financial reports like analysts would do.
+Quill uses analytics to derive insights from the financial data, subsequently, it uses NLG to create financial reports as analysts would do.
 Users of Quill can control the analytics, language, and format, moreover, they can customize the reports.
 Read more about this in “Artificial Intelligence use cases in FinTech”.

 Hire expert developers for your next project